Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 2. Complexity | Platform’s navigation is difficult for non-tech users due to many features, resulting in a steep learning curve. |

-3. InMail limitations | InMail credits are limited per tier, hindering outreach, especially for users targeting numerous leads.
-To solve this, try Skylead, offering unlimited email automation or sending free InMails on autopilot to reach prospects at scale without limitations. |
+3. InMail limitations | InMail credits are limited per tier, hindering outreach, especially for users targeting numerous leads. |

 4. Search functionality | Despite advanced filters, users report frustration with result accuracy, hindering efficient identification of ideal prospects. |